 |

-According to calculations, 19% of 12 first stage SNR’s should be visible; 2 have been observed.
+According to calculations, 19% of twelve first stage SNRs should be visible; two have been observed.

 |

-According to calculations, 47 % of 4,800 second stage SNR’s should be visible.
+According to calculations, 47% of 4,800 second stage SNRs should be visible.
 However, only 200 have been observed.
-This is the number we could expect after approx. 7,000 years.
+This number we expect after approximately 7,000 years.

 |

-According to calculations, 14% of 40,000 third stage SNR’s should be visible.
-However, none whatsoever have been observed.
+According to calculations, 14% of 40,000 third stage SNRs should be visible.
+However, none whatsoever has been observed.
+This agrees with an age of the Milky Way of about 7,000 years.

 | |